movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 inside the shared mirror loop, so a rejected copy is released before another DUP mirror is tried.
 The interface can also return each mirror's error and the selected mirror.
-Synchronous logical writes now submit every required SINGLE or DUP copy and retain each copy's error; they do not yet have metadata or ordered-data callers.
+Synchronous logical writes now submit every required SINGLE or DUP copy and retain each copy's error.
+Metadata dirty writeback uses this primitive, but is not yet connected to a complete transaction commit;
+ordered-data callers also remain to be added.
 Device cache flushes remain part of the future transaction commit protocol rather than this block submission primitive.

 `btrfs_extent_buffer.c` provides the logical identity missing from the device buffer cache.
 Clean extent buffers are keyed by logical bytenr and validate generation, owner, and level before exposing a locked nodesize buffer.
 DUP copies therefore share one logical object while mirror selection remains in the logical I/O layer.
 Extent buffers are reference counted and mount-cached while referenced.

-They do not yet have private mutable storage, transaction ownership, dirty/writeback state, or dirty-list linkage.
+Transaction-owned extent buffers now use private nodesize storage so metadata mutation never aliases a clean physical device buffer.
+A low-level clone operation consumes a handle's metadata reservation, allocates a new logical block, copies the source, updates its bytenr and generation, clears the WRITTEN flag and checksum, and adds it to the transaction dirty list.
+Mutable access requires both the transaction handle and the extent-buffer write lock.
+Commit-side metadata writeback sets WRITTEN, computes and validates the final CRC32C, and submits all required mirrors.
+The transaction retains dirty buffers until successful publication or abort; abort marks them stale before their allocated extents return to free space.

+This clone operation is deliberately not yet `btrfs_cow_block()`.
+It creates an unreachable staging block but does not update a parent pointer or root location, pin the replaced block, or queue extent-reference changes.
+Those steps must be implemented together by the B-tree mutation layer.

 Regular file reads use sector-sized buffers indexed by `(vnode, file offset)`.
 `VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or